indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 There are online access to circuit and county courts in all 92 counties in the state, including Adams, Allen, Bartholomew, Benton, Blackford, Boone, Brown, Carroll, Cass, Clark, Clay, Clinton, Crawford, Davies, Dearborn, Decatur, DeKalb, Delaware, Dubois, Elkhart, Fayette, Floyd, Fountain, Franklin, Fulton, Gibson, Grant, Greene, Hamilton, Hancock, Harrison, Hendricks, Henry, Howard, Huntington, Jackson, Jasper, Jay, Jefferson, Jennings, Johnson, Knox, Kosciusko, LaGrange, Lake, LaPorte, Lawrence, Madison, Marion, Marshall, Martin, Miami, Monroe, Montgomery, Morgan, Newton, Noble, Ohio, Orange, Owen, Parke, Perry, Pike, Porter, Posey, Pulaski, Putnam, Randolph, Ripley, Rush, Scott, Shelby, Spencer, St. Joseph, Starke, Steuben, Sullivan, Switzerland, Tippecanoe, Tipton, Union, Vanderburgh, Vermillion, Vigo, Wabash, Warren, Warrick, Washington, Wayne, Wells, White, and Whitley counties.

-Many of the county courts outside the CCS portal provides online access to criminal court records via independent search platforms maintained on their official website.
+Many of the county courts outside the CCS portal provide online access to criminal court records via independent search platforms maintained on their official website.
 Records searches may be limited to a fixed number of results and may only contain documents for cases included in the Odyssey’s case management system by a given county.
 The following are links for some of the major county courts in Indiana:

 • Adams County